apostrophecms/apostrophe-documentation/docs/modules/apostrophe-schemas/index.md

 ### `converters`

 Required.
-An object with  `csv` and `form` sub-properties, functions which are invoked for CSV import and form submissions respectively.
+An object with  `string` and `form` sub-properties, functions which are invoked for strings (as often needed for imports) and Apostrophe-specific form submissions respectively.
 These are functions which accept:

 `req, data, name, object, field, callback`